+Home garages are often security deficient, although they’re generally far easier to break into than other buildings; and typically house expensive vehicles and equipment.
+Not to mention that they’re often left wide open with their contents in full view of passersby.
 Cars, trucks, motorcycles, ATVs and high-end power tools can become extremely tempting to potential thieves, so protect them with more than a rolling garage door or lock and key.
-Installing a visible but out of reach remote-access security camera lets unauthorized visitors know that they’re being watched, and enables you to check up on your valuables even when you’re on the road.
+Installing a visible but out of reach remote-access security camera lets unauthorized visitors know that they’re being watched.
+This enables you to check up on your valuables even when you’re on the road.

 Bad guys don't always use the front door when trying to get into your home, so be sure not to ignore potential entry points like windows, French doors and basement doors.
-While it’s by no means necessary to mount a surveillance camera near every single access point, it's not a bad idea to have an extra pair of eyes watching windows and doors that aren't visible to neighbors, can't be seen from the street, or are hidden by trees, tall hedges, or other visual obstructions.
+While it’s by no means necessary to mount a surveillance camera near every single access point, it's not a bad idea to have an extra pair of eyes watching windows and doors that aren't visible to neighbors, can't be seen from the street, or are hidden by trees, tall hedges or other visual obstructions.

-They're simple to put together: just install a CCTV video camera next to or above your baby's crib, and have it broadcast audio and video to a monitor in the room(s) of your choosing.
-That way, when you hear a baby-related noise, you can just glance at the monitor to decide whether or not you need to check in person.
+Standard audio baby monitors are great, but if you need to work or relax in another room — and don't want to get up to investigate every time your sleeping baby makes a peep — it's time to set up a video baby monitor that transmits both sounds and images.
+They're simple to put together: just install a CCTV video camera next to or above your baby's crib and have it broadcast audio and video to a monitor in the room(s) of your choosing.
+That way, when you hear a baby-related noise, you can just glance at the monitor to decide whether you need to check in person.

 If you run a business out of your home, chances are you have work equipment, money and inventory on premises.
 A security camera can not only help prevent the theft of work-related valuables, but can also multitask by monitoring employees, clients and vendors who come in and out of your home throughout the business day.

 Even though they're more independent and can show better judgement than very young children, older kids still need outdoor supervision, especially if there's a swimming pool or large playground equipment nearby.
-Even if you need to step indoors for a few minutes, you can still keep a protective eye on your children by installing closed-circuit cameras near your swimming pool or outdoor play area to alert you to any falls, fall-ins, or other playtime mishaps.
+Even if you need to step indoors for a few minutes, you can keep a protective eye on your children by installing closed-circuit cameras near your swimming pool or outdoor play area, to alert you to any falls, fall-ins, or other playtime mishaps.